paoloprogram12/Flight-Price-Tracker/README.md

 7. **User can unsubscribe** anytime via link in notification emails

 ## Important Notes

+### ⚠️ Gmail Delivery Issue
+**IMPORTANT**: Emails sent to Gmail addresses currently do not work because the app does not have a custom domain.
+Gmail's spam filters block emails from non-domain senders via SendGrid.

+**Workarounds for testing**:
+- Use a non-Gmail email address (Yahoo, Outlook, etc.)
+- Check SendGrid activity logs to confirm emails are being sent
+- Production deployment with a custom domain will resolve this issue

 ### Email Verification Links
 When testing locally, if clicking the verification link in the email doesn't work, try manually changing the URL from `http://localhost:5000` to `http://127.0.0.1:5000` in your browser.
 This resolves some browser caching issues during development.